 Salisbury High School is affiliated with the SA Secondary School Sports Association and operates as a member of the Northern Zone which gives us opportunities to participate in a range of sporting competitions.
 Lightning Carnivals offer the opportunity for students to take part in intensive competition.
-Indoor Cricket, Football, Beach Volleyball, 5-a-side Soccer, Tag Rugby, Ten Pin Bowling, Rock Climbing, 8 Ball, Basketball, Netball and Super 8s Cricket are offered in Northern Zone Lightning Carnivals and Come 'n' Try Days from various organisations are always popular.
+Carnivals offered include; Indoor Cricket, Football, Beach Volleyball, 5-a-side Soccer, Tag Rugby, Ten Pin Bowling, Rock Climbing, Volleyball, Basketball, Netball and Super 8s as Cricket and beach Soccer.

-Other major events are the School Athletics Carnival followed by the Combined Northern and Vista Zone Athletics Carnival (held at SANTOS Athletics Stadium).
+The Northern Zone Lightning Carnivals and Come 'n' Try Days from various organisations are always popular.
+Other major events are the School Athletics Carnival followed by the Combined Northern and Vista Zone Athletics Carnival (held at Bridgestone Athletics Stadium).

 The involvement of senior students in coaching or umpiring and in running lunchtime competitions is encouraged and is often part of the Physical Education curriculum.

-Lunchtime Sport in the Gym runs every day and students can partake in a wide variety of sports including Basketball, Soccer, Badminton, European Handball and Volleyball.
+Lunchtime Sport in the Gym runs every day and students can partake in a wide variety of sports including Basketball, Futsal, Badminton, European Handball and Volleyball.
 These sports alternate daily.
 Every lunch break students can use their School ID Card to borrow a piece of equipment to use out in the yard either competitively or for a social kick / throw / hit.

-Craig Jamar, Health and Physical Education Coordinator and Ashley De Pasquale, Sport Coordinator
+Jason Roe, Health and Physical Education Coordinator and Lachlan Cross, Sport Coordinator

-Email: Craig.Jamar699@schools.sa.edu.au Ashley.Kairns836@schools.sa.edu.au
+Email: Jason.Roe772@schools.sa.edu.au Lachlan.Cross258@schools.sa.edu.au